 Naturopathy is a system of alternative medicine based on the theory that diseases can be successfully treated or prevented without drugs, by techniques such as control of diet, exercise, and massage.

 Retreats can be for individuals or groups to get away and focus on mental, emotional, and/or physical health.
 They may be any number of days and include a variety of mind and body techniques taught by experienced practitioners.
 A retreat may have a spiritual, religious, or other focus.

 Sacred personal space created in a distinct room or area of your home can enhance your mind or body technique experience.
 Decorated with whatever is meaningful and relaxing to you, the area supports concentration, inspiration, prayer, reflection, and serenity.

-Volunteering is generally considered an altruistic activity where an individual or group provides services for no financial or social gain to benefit another person, group or organization.
+Volunteering is a service an individual or group provides for no financial or social gain to benefit another person, group, or organization.
 Many volunteers are specifically trained in the areas they work, such as medicine, education, or emergency rescue.
 Others serve as needed, such as in response to a natural disaster.
-Humans are hard-wired to give to others.
+Humans are hardwired to give to others.

-Some cities have a central organization who connects with other often charities needing volunteers.
+Some cities have a central organization connecting with other often charities needing volunteers.
 They can connect you based on your wishes.